Rock Climbing Knots: The Clovehitch

 Make two identical loops in the rope.
 Put the rear loop over the top of the front loop.

-How to tie a clovehitch rock climbing
+How to tie a clovehitch - form two loops

 Step 2